This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mastering Root Vegetable Storage Techniques

-Storing root vegetables properly keeps them fresh for months and reduces waste.
+Storing root vegetables the right way keeps them fresh and tasty for months.

-Use simple techniques like cool, humid spaces for beets or layering carrots in moist sand to maintain their quality.
+You’ll need cool, humid spaces or clever tricks like layering carrots in moist sand to get it just right.

 Cool, Humid Storage for Beets